There are no specific regulations for doors in people’s homes in the UK, but there are general building regulations that...Read More

-How do I know if I need to adjust my uPVC doors?
+How do I know if I need to adjust my uPVC front door?

 Hold the back of your hand close to the perimeter of the door.
 If you can feel a draught, you may need to adjust your door.
 It’s also a good idea to check if there isn’t another problem with your door before adjusting it.
-Be sure to check if there are any obstructions, such as dirt or stones, at the bottom of the door frame.
+Be sure to check if there are any obstructions, such as dirt or stones, at the bottom of your uPVC front door.
 Any dirt or debris should be cleaned away before adjusting the door to make sure that this isn’t causing the problem.

-What do I need to adjust my uPVC doors?
+What tools do I need to adjust my uPVC doors?

 To adjust your door, you’ll need:

-If you don’t feel comfortable doing this yourself, please contact reputable double-glazing company to help you
+If you don’t feel comfortable doing this yourself, please contact us and let us help you.

 Where can I get a replacement uPVC door?

-Reddish Joinery offers a wide range of secure and stylish doors.
-They are available in a variety of designs and styles to suit any home.
+Reddish Joinery offers a wide range of secure and stylish uPVC doors that can be coloured in any shade from the RAL range.
 In addition to uPVC doors, we also offer uPVC windows.
 For more information or a free quote, fill out our quick and easy online form to see what we can do for you and your home today.